DarkSlade0/DarkSlade0/README.md

 - 👋 Hi, I’m @DarkSlade0 (New here)
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...(Nothing)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...(Maybe Something)
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can communicate me on @Memers_Gallery (Telegram channel)
+- 📫 You can communicate me at @Memers_Gallery (Telegram channel)

 <!---
 DarkSlade0/DarkSlade0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.